Azure/azure-sdk-for-js/sdk/communication/communication-job-router/README.md

 ### Browser support

 To use Azure SDK libraries on a website, you need to convert your code to work inside the browser.
 You do this using a tool called a **bundler**.
-For details on how to do this, please refer to our [bundling documentation](https://aka.ms/AzureSDKBundling).
+Refer to our [bundling documentation](https://aka.ms/AzureSDKBundling) to better understand bundling.

 ## Tutorial: Route jobs to workers using the Azure Communication Services (ACS) Job Router SDK